 7. Product Development

 You can tailor your products to what your clients and readers are asking for.
 Using the metrics on your website, direct client contact, and post comments, you can gather the information that shows what problems people need solutions for.
-Having this relationship with your readers allows you to create products that will actually serve them as opposed to your guesses.
+Having this information from your readers allows you to create products that will actually serve them as opposed to your assumptions about what they may need.

 Selling your products on your website, digital or physical, allows sales to occur without your constant attention.
 Sales funnels can guide clients to the correct solution for them and they can purchase at any time.
 You can automate that which you’ve had to do manually, one on one, before.
 Digital sales can be fully automated.